2019–2020 Iranian protests

-The 2019–2020 Iranian protests, sometimes known as Bloody November or (using the Iranian calendar) Bloody Aban (آبان خونین), were a series of nationwide civil protests in Iran that took place in 2019 and 2020.
+The 2019–2020 Iranian protests, sometimes known by the protesters as Bloody November or (using the Iranian calendar) Bloody Aban (آبان خونین), were a series of nationwide civil protests in Iran that took place in 2019 and 2020.
 Initially caused by a 50–200% increase in fuel prices, they occurred as part of the wider Iranian Democracy Movement, leading to calls for the overthrow of the government in Iran and Supreme Leader Ali Khamenei.